 Andres Bonifacio: Father of Philippine Revolution

 On August 23, 1896, he led the Filipino defiance against Spanish colonizers.
 The “Cry of Pugadlawin” was born.
-Bonifacio led thousands of revolutionary followers tearing their community tax certificates (cedula) as a symbol for their staunch defiance against the Spanish colonial regime.
+Bonifacio led thousands of revolutionary followers to tear their community tax certificates (cedula) as a symbol of their staunch defiance against the Spanish colonial regime.

 When death of Andres Bonifacio comes from his refusal

-Bonifacio’s widow Gregoria de Jesus exposes on her handwritten account that the 1897 Tejeros election as rigged and fraudulent.
+Bonifacio’s widow Gregoria de Jesus exposes on her handwritten account that the 1897 Tejeros election was rigged and fraudulent.
 That this rigged election makes Bonifacio’s rival Emilio Aguinaldo win.

 Bonifacio expressed refusal.
-He launched the call for independence against Spain that later on led him arrested by Emilio Aguinaldo’s followers.
+He launched the call for independence against Spain that later on led him to his arrest by Emilio Aguinaldo’s followers.
 Tried and convicted.

 Accordingly, Aguinaldo tried to commute the sentence, but the execution went on.
-On May 10, 1897, Andres Bonifacio and his brother Procopio was executed by firing squad in Maragondon, Cavite.
+On May 10, 1897, Andres Bonifacio and his brother Procopio were executed by firing squad in Maragondon, Cavite. ▲